 The work of the witnesses in a Christian marriage is basically to testify that the two got married in accordance to the law of God.

 The more witnesses a marriage ceremony has, the stronger its bonds will be just the same way more witnesses in a case make the case stronger.

 The witnesses can be friends, family, workmates or church-mates.

-According to Christianity, a marriage is only valid if it was established on God’s altar.
+According to Christian marriage rules, a marriage is only valid if it was established on God’s altar.
 As I mentioned before, marriage is a covenant and covenants must be established on altars by a priest.

 The priest is simply a servant of God who is qualified to establish a covenant between two people.
 The servant of God officiating the marriage must be married and his family must be stable.

 This is why Christian marriages are done on altars in church.

 When a marriage covenant is done on an altar in church, God is a witness and partaker in that marriage.